emmanuel/coreos-stack-bootstrap/tf_aws_asg/README.md

    time out.
 Defaults to 300.
 - `health_check_type` - The health check type.
 Options are `ELB` and `EC2`.
 It defaults to `ELB` in this module.
-- `load_balancer_name` - The name of the ELB to associate with the ASG, for settings it's backend instances.
-Ideally this is a reference to an ELB you're making in the same template as this ASG.
 - `subnet_ids` - The VPC subnet IDs (matching the AZs)

 Outputs